Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

-In the limit $T \to \infty$ and if the spectrum of $\hat{H}_{t/T}$ is gapped for all $t$, the final state $|\Phi_T\rangle$ is the exact ground state of $\hat{H}$.
 Away from the adiabatic limit $T \to \infty$, corrections arise that depend on the instantaneous gap of $\hat{H}(\lambda)$ and the total time $T$.
 Furthermore, if degeneracies occur along the path, a different time-dependent Hamiltonian path (although with the same endpoints) must be chosen.

-Thus while this approach is {very general}, its practical {applicability is limited} by the requirement of having to take the limit of large $T$, and to choose a path without degeneracies (see \ref{fig:adiabatic}).
+Thus, while this approach is {very general}, its practical {applicability is limited} by the requirement of having to take the limit of large $T$, and to choose a path without degeneracies (see Figure~\ref{fig:adiabatic}).
 The limit of large $T$ may require deep circuits that may not be practical in near-term quantum machines.
 Analyzing the errors (and optimizing the path, for example by choosing an improved $f(s)$) is also challenging due to the dependence on the unknown spectrum of $\hat{H}_{t/T}$.
 Some of these questions have been studied in the more general context of adiabatic quantum computation~\cite{albash2018adiabatic}.
 However, while this is one of the first state preparation methods discussed for chemical systems~\cite{aspuru2005simulated}, more heuristic work in this area for problems of interest to chemistry and physics is needed~\cite{veis2014adiabatic}.